 Plastic pollution is a global problem which we believe we can only solve by working together and helping where possible.
 Therefore we created the PIFF: Pay-It-Forward-Fund.
 It works as following: startups working on reducing plastic pollution can get in touch with us to explain their concept – sometimes we pick organizations we come across ourselves.
 During the expedition we’ll discuss ideas with the expedition members.
 All ideas, network and suggestions are forwarded to the organization after the expedition.
 Also we take part of the participation fee and put it in a fund, of which the expedition members themselves eventually decide which organization(s) they will support financially.
 Expedition members may also suggest projects themselves, or organize a project together, as long as its main goal is reducing plastic pollution.

 10% of the expedition fee is put in the fund.
-Expedition members of Expedition Denmark 2018 (leg 1 and leg 2) have got till the end October 2018 to make a decision.
+Expedition members of Expedition Denmark 2018 (leg 1 and leg 2) hadt till the end October 2018 to make a decision.
 Here are the results:

 Call or send an email to Karl Beerenfenger (project manager): +31 (0)6-18632023 / firstname.lastname@example.org if you want to participate with your organization or project in future expeditions!

 PIFF so far: through our previous three expeditions we’ve backed other projects with a total amount of €4,050.-, plus numerous ideas and relevant contacts